 The impact of Language: a cross-border collaboration for the design, development and promotion of an online Palestinian Arabic course

-This project is an international and multilingual collaboration between a team composed by academics, teachers, administrators, IT experts, videographers and graphic designers.
-Based in the Scotland (UK) and the Gaza Strip (Palestine), the international team has worked in close collaboration to design, develop and promote an online Arabic course for beginner learners.
+This project was international and multilingual collaboration between a team composed by academics, teachers, administrators, IT experts, videographers and graphic designers.
+Based in the Scotland (UK) and the Gaza Strip (Palestine), the international team worked in close collaboration to design, develop and promote an online Arabic course for beginner learners.

 The 12-month project has resulted in the ‘Online Arabic from Palestine’ course.
 This innovative language course is: (a) grounded in Palestinian culture, history, language and art; (b) tailor-made for online delivery from a challenging context; (c) collaborative and (d) holistic (i.e. focusing not just on language for communication but also on the emotional and aesthetic dimensions of language).